The master’s degree option is available for:

 The ELL license issued through Purdue University constitutes an addition to an existing instructional license; not a stand-alone teaching license.
 In order to be eligible for ELL licensure through Purdue University, applicants must possess a valid instructional license issued by the State of Indiana.
 Non-Indiana applicants are not guaranteed licensure in Indiana or any other state.
 State licensing rules and standards are always subject to change and as such, Purdue University is unable to safeguard that the ELL program will satisfy non-Indiana teacher licensing standards and rules.

-To be as proactive as possible, all ELL licensure-seeking students require a transcript evaluation and credential review from the Office of Professional Preparation and Licensure to verify possession of an official instructional license.
+To be as proactive as possible, all ELL licensure-seeking students require a transcript evaluation and credential review from the Office of Teacher Education and Licensure to verify possession of an official instructional license.
 Upon review, any applicant who does not hold a valid Indiana elementary, exceptional needs, or secondary instructional license will be required to submit written confirmation, on letterhead, from their state education agency verifying that completion of Purdue’s ELL Graduate Licensure Program will satisfy the student’s individual non-Indiana license configuration within the three-year timeline of the program.

 This verification must be received by the end of the semester during which the student’s course work for the ELL Graduate Licensure Program is completed.
 If confirmation is not received, Purdue University will be unable to verify completion of the program for licensing purposes to any state-based educational agency, school district, or hiring agent.
 In the absence of a license, the student’s participation in the ELL program is solely defined as professional development and will not constitute teacher licensure.